protobufjs/protobuf.js/README.md

 **Protocol Buffers** are a language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more, originally designed at Google ([see](https://developers.google.com/protocol-buffers/)).

 **protobuf.js** is a pure JavaScript implementation with TypeScript support for node and the browser.
-It's super easy to use and works out of the box on .proto files!
+It's super easy to use, blazingly fast and works out of the box on .proto files!

 [travis-image]: https://img.shields.io/travis/dcodeIO/protobuf.js.svg
 [travis-url]: https://travis-ci.org/dcodeIO/protobuf.js